-In financial markets, trading prices can deviate from unobserved fundamental prices, or informationally efficient prices, due to pricing errors.
-The presence of such pricing errors can be motivated from a liquidity provider's inventory control problem (Foucault, Pagano, and Roell, 2013; Hendershott and Menkveld, 2014).
+In financial markets, observed trading prices can deviate from unobserved fundamental prices, or informationally efficient prices, resulting in pricing errors.
+The presence of such pricing errors can be motivated from a liquidity provider's optimal inventory control problem (Foucault, Pagano, and Roell, 2013; Hendershott and Menkveld, 2014).
 Even though such pricing errors are transitory, they affect transaction costs of liquidity demanding traders.
-In this paper, I systematically analyze pricing errors in the cross-section stocks.
+In this paper, I systematically analyze pricing errors in the cross-section of stocks.
 Using a state space model, I identify pricing errors at the 1-minute frequency.
-Motivated by an inventory control model, I run cross-sectional regressions of correlations in pricing errors for stock pairs on the differences in their factor betas.
-Moreover, I analyze the relationship between correlations in pricing errors and liquidity demand by ETFs, motivated by a literature that shows that ETF flows are associated non-fundamental volatility
+Motivated by an inventory control model, I run cross-sectional regressions of pricing error correlations for a stock pair on the difference in their factor betas.
+In addition to this liquidity supply channel, I analyze the relationship between correlations

-^{}Vrije Universiteit Amsterdam, De Boelelaan 1105, 1081 HV, Amsterdam, the Netherlands, saru.ionlucas@gmail.com, +31 20 598 6060, and Tinbergen Institute.
-I am grateful to Yacine Aït-Sahalia, Alexey Ivashchenko, and Albert Menkveld for their helpful comments.
+\Vrije Universiteit Amsterdam, De Boelelaan 1105, 1081 HV, Amsterdam, the Netherlands, saru.ionlucas@gmail.com, +31 20 598 6060, and Tinbergen Institute.
+I benefited greatly from insightful feedback and discussions with Yacine Aït-Sahalia, Thierry Foucault, Jan Harren, Alexey Ivashchenko, Dries Laurs, Edouard Mattille, and Albert Menkveld as well as participants at DGF 2024, the ICMA Centre Doctoral Finance Symposium 2024, and VU Amsterdam.
 I thank SURF (www.surf.nl) for the support in using the National Supercomputer Snellius.
-Part of this research was conducted while I was visiting the Bendheim Center for Finance at Pricenton University.
+Part of this research was conducted while I was visiting the Bendheim Center for Finance at Princeton University.
+I am grateful for the hospitality of the Bendheim Center for Finance.

-Figure 1: Average unconditional daily return and pricing error correlations for large stocks in 2019 and correlations in daily illiquidity measures (Ben-David, Franzoni, and Moussawi, 2018; Agarwal et al., 2018).
+Figure 1: Average unconditional daily return and pricing error correlations for large stocks in 2019 in pricing errors and liquidity demand by ETFs, motivated by a literature that shows that ETF flows are associated with non-fundamental volatility and correlations in daily illiquidity measures (Ben-David, Franzoni, and Moussawi, 2018; Agarwal et al., 2018).